Toggle: English / Spanish

 To have the symptoms of cystinuria, you must inherit the faulty gene from both parents.
 Your children will also inherit a copy of the faulty gene from you.

 Cystinuria is caused by too much cystine in the urine.
 Normally, most cystine dissolves and returns to the bloodstream after entering the kidneys.
 People with cystinuria have a genetic defect that interferes with this process.
 As a result, cystine builds up in the urine and forms crystals or stones.
 These crystals may get stuck in the kidneys, ureters, or bladder.

 About one in every 10,000 people have cystinuria.
 Cystine stones are most common in young adults under age 40.
 Less than 3% of urinary tract stones are cystine stones.

 - Blood in the urine

 - Flank pain or pain in the side or back.
 Pain is most often on one side; it is rarely felt on both sides.
 Pain is often severe.
 It may get worse over days.
 You may also feel pain in the pelvis, groin, genitals, or between the upper abdomen and back.

 The disorder is most often diagnosed after an episode of kidney stones.
 Testing the stones shows that they are made of cystine.

-Tests that may be done to detect stones and diagnose this condition include:
+Tests that may be done to detect these stones and diagnose the condition include:

 The goal of treatment is to relieve symptoms and prevent more stones from forming.
 A person with severe symptoms may need to go into the hospital.